 As a blogger, people often want to know what your highlight reel is that influences your content.
 Just give us the overview of your life so we can quickly size you up.
 In some ways, it’s kind of similar to a eulogy or movie trailer.
-If someone else was to sum up for life, accomplishments and contributions, what would they say?
+If someone else were to sum up for life, accomplishments, and contributions, what would they say?
 What is your legacy?

 How do you want your highlight reel to read?
 I talk a lot in this space about “biggest dreams, goals, values.”
 If that seems abstract, or you just aren’t sure, instead think about your highlight reel.

 I’m 34 years old now.
 And here is part of mine from the last 15 years.

 - Married to the love of my life for almost 15 years.

 - Paid off $50k in debt.
 Grew Net worth to over ½ million.
 Work optional at 32.

 - Adopted a teenager from foster care.

 - Volunteered as a mentor with organizations.
 Received standing ovation for my work with International Justice Mission.

 - Traveled through 27 countries.
 Road tripped across the US multiple times.